ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/end-of-semester-deliverables.md

 ## END OF SEMESTER DELIVERABLES

 1. Future Dystopia Utopia Documentation
-2. Creative Process Annotated Bibliography & Video Documentary
+2. Creative Process Annotated Bibliography & Video/Animatic
-3. \(If Applicable\) Constant Input Native Files
+3. \(If Applicable\) Constant Input on Blog
-4. Final Rubric
+4. \(If Applicable\) Constant Output on Blog
-5. Final Self Assessment
+5. Midterm and Final Self Assessment/Rubric
-6. Letter or Video To Next Cohort
+6. Letter or Video to Next Cohort
+7. Teaching Feedback for Next Cohort

 ### In the course Google Drive folder, I&P Fall 2018, find the subfolder with your name.
 Fill your folder

 with the following files and

 * Future Dystopia Utopia Documentation \(which is different for every student\).
 See Below
-* Creative Process Annotated Bibliography \(.pdf, .doc\) & Video Documentary \(.mov, .mp4, etc\)
+* Creative Process Annotated Bibliography \(.pdf, .doc\) & Video/Animatic \(.mov, .mp4, etc\)
-* \(if applicable\) with constant input folder with native files
-* Final Rubric as pdf
-* Final Self Assessment as pdf
+* Midterm & Final Self-Assessment/Rubric as pdf
 * Letter as pdf or Video To Next Cohort \(.mov, .mp4, etc\)
+* Teaching Feedback as pdf

 ### Future Dystopia Utopia Documentation